The Makarska Open is a WTA 125 tennis tournament that is played on outdoor red clay courts in the beautiful seaside town of Makarska in Croatia.

 Draw

-The draw for the 2023 tournament will be available to view on the WTA Tour website closer to the start of the tournament.
+The draws for the 2023 WTA Makarska tournament are available to view on the WTA Tour website in PDF format (see links below).

 Prize Money and Points